caam37830-fall-2022/caam37830-fall-2022.github.io/syllabus.md

 You will need
 1. A computer, with the ability to install software and run programs
 2. An internet connection

-Sue's office hours will be held in person, and Yian's office hours will be held via zoom.

 We will assume you are running some [UNIX-based operating system](https://en.wikipedia.org/wiki/Unix) on your computer.
 For most people, this will mean either Mac or Linux.
 We will not support troubleshooting Windows issues - if you have windows on your computer, consider using the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or dual-booting or single-booting some version of Linux.